codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

         // any network interceptors must be added with the Configuration Builder given this syntax Parse.initialize(new Parse.Configuration.Builder(this)
-                .applicationId("myAppId") // should correspond to Application Id env variable .clientKey("yourClientKey)  // should correspond to Client key env variable .server("https://parseapi.back4app.com").build());
+                .applicationId("myAppId") // should correspond to Application Id env variable .clientKey("yourClientKey")  // should correspond to Client key env variable .server("https://parseapi.back4app.com").build());
     }
 }